The fight for RBT continues. DONATE TODAY!

 This is not the worldwide norm.
 The United States and, arguably, the small African country of Eritrea are the outliers in taxation based on citizenship regardless of residency.

-THE TIME HAS COME TO SWITCH FROM THE CURRENT CITIZENSHIP-BASED TAXATION (CBT) APPROACH TO RESIDENCY-BASED TAXATION (RBT).
+SWITCHING FROM THE CURRENT CITIZENSHIP-BASED TAXATION (CBT) APPROACH TO RESIDENCY-BASED TAXATION (RBT) CAN STILL BE ACCOMPLISHED.

-Is this possible?
-Yes, if we immediately do several things.
-American citizens need to get behind a well-conceived proposal, which is revenue neutral – it doesn’t cost the Treasury anything in lost revenue – and addresses the potential for tax abuse and evasion.
+What can the Community do?
+American citizens overseas need to get behind a well-conceived proposal, which is revenue neutral – it doesn’t cost the Treasury anything in lost revenue – and addresses the potential for tax abuse and evasion.
 This work has been done and the analysis was prepared by District Economics Group (DEG), a Washington, DC-based economic consulting group, and crowd-funded by American Citizens Abroad Global Foundation (ACAGF).
 Work began in late May 2017 and was completed in early November of 2017.
-DEG constructed a baseline picture of publicly available data and then analyzed the revenue effects of a middle-of-the-road, “vanilla” approach to RBT.
+DEG has constructed a baseline picture of publicly available data and has analyzed the revenue effects of ACA's “vanilla” approach to RBT.
+ACA is sharing this work with Administraitve and Congressional offices.
+Write your Representatives in Congress and let them know about ACA's work on RBT.

-How will this happen, and how can you help?
+How can you help?
 Donate!
 ACAGF is continuing to raise funds to support ACA's advocacy work in Washington, DC.
 It is important for ACA to keep the focus on RBT and build on the work that has been done to raise awareness for RBT and testify at hearings.
 ACA's advocacy work is critical and so is your support.
+Your donation to the fundraising is tax deductible.
+For individuals with access to a corporate donation-matching program, please consider asking your employer to amplify your contribution.
+Visit ACAGF’s website and donate today

 Have questions about ACA’s “vanilla” approach?
 See Frequently Asked Questions for answers.